NFL QB's taken in 1st-round of 2018 draft: A wrap on season three

 By and large, the third season for the five quarterbacks taken in the first-round of the 2018 NFL draft saw two of them take significant leaps in their progress.
 A third played near the level of his MVP season, while the other two could very well be headed to an NFL career mired in mediocrity.

 Josh Allen.
 Baker Mayfield.
 Lamar Jackson.
 Three players who are primed to be in the NFL for the long haul.
-Three players who will be appearing on your screens this coming weekend as the playoffs for the 2020 season begin play.
+Three players who will be appearing on your screens this coming weekend as the playoffs for the 2020 season get started.

 Allen was the leader of this pack of quarterbacks throughout much of the 2020 season.
 His stellar play has found him in the race for MVP, alongside the likes of Aaron Rodgers, Patrick Mahomes, and Derrick Henry.